 - 6.6.6 During construction, the temporary construction laydown areas, parking areas, and other areas of hardstanding may result in localised and temporary changes in flood risk however these effects would not be expected beyond the Site boundaries.
-As such, would not be any significant adverse impacts to off-site receptors such as local land drains, watercourses and the Humber Estuary.
-This is subject to mitigation and avoidance measures being employed as detailed in Chapter 9 of the ES. - 6.6.7 The detailed CEMP will incorporate measures aimed at preventing an increase in flood risk during the construction works, and as a precaution, flood resilience measures would be incorporated into the final design, such as containment of storage areas, emergency response procedures and implementation of a Surface Water Management Strategy. - 6.6.8 The flood resilience measures adopted during the construction phase would remain in-situ over the operational life of the Proposed Development and it is not expected that any watercourses would be affected during the operational phase. - 6.6.9 Any surface water drainage would continue to be via the South Killingholme Drain which would be diverted as part of the Proposed Development, as mentioned previously.
-Construction techniques involve in the drain diversion would follow best practice, including maintaining the existing channel throughout the construction of the diversion to prevent temporary changes to flood risk and maintaining the existing channel capacity to prevent an increase to flood risk upstream or downstream. - 6.6.10 Surface water discharge would be restricted to the greenfield runoff rate via a holding / balancing lagoon which would accommodate an estimated storage for a 1 in 100 year event with 20% allowance for climate change.
-Other SuDS techniques, such as swales, permeable paving and soakaways, to attenuate flow and maximise infiltration would be considered at the detailed design stage.
+As such, there would not be any significant adverse impacts to off-site receptors such as local land drains, watercourses and the Humber Estuary.
+This is subject to mitigation and avoidance measures being employed as detailed in Chapter 9 of the ES. - 6.6.7 The detailed CEMP will incorporate measures aimed at preventing an increase in flood risk during the construction works, and as a precaution, flood resilience measures would be incorporated into the final design, such as containment of storage areas, emergency response procedures and implementation of a Surface Water Management Strategy. - 6.6.8 The flood resilience measures adopted during the construction phase would remain in-situ over the operational life of the Proposed Development and it is not expected that any watercourses would be affected during the operational phase.

-Site Drainage and Water Quality
+Drainage and Water Quality